aspose-total/Aspose.Total-Products/total/en/android-java/conversion/excel-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EXCEL to DOC on Android via Java or Online App" h2="Transform EXCEL to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Excel to DOC is a common requirement for many Android applications.
+It is often necessary to convert Excel documents to DOC format for further processing.
+For example, if you need to share an Excel document with someone who does not have access to Excel, you can convert it to DOC format.
+Additionally, DOC format is more suitable for printing and archiving purposes.

+<h2>How Aspose.Total helps for excel to doc conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate EXCEL to DOC conversion feature inside your Android applications.
-In the first step you can export EXCEL to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can help you to integrate EXCEL to DOC conversion feature inside your Android applications.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+By using these APIs, you can easily export EXCEL to PDF and then convert PDF to DOC.

+Aspose.Cells for Android via Java is a powerful API that enables you to export Excel documents to PDF format.
+It supports a wide range of features such as formatting, styling, and data manipulation.
+It also supports a variety of output formats such as PDF, XLSX, HTML, and more.

+Aspose.PDF for Android via Java is a powerful API that enables you to convert PDF documents to DOC format.
+It supports a wide range of features such as text extraction, image extraction, and page manipulation.
+It also supports a variety of output formats such as DOC, HTML, and more.

+By using Aspose.Total for Android via Java, you can easily integrate EXCEL to DOC conversion feature inside your Android applications.
+It is a powerful and reliable solution that can help you to quickly and easily convert Excel documents to DOC format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}